aleksanderkatan/majority-coloring-brute-attempts/README.md

 - Minimum colorings by vertices for strongly connected: {3: 6, 4: 18, 5: 24, 6: 48}

+The following greedy attempts are not majority coloring algorithms:

+- Find an unsatisfied vertex and change its color (C4).

+- Find an unsatisfied vertex and change the color of its one same-colored out neighbor.

-- Greedy algorithm that chooses an unsatisfied vertex and increases its color by one fails for some graphs of 6 vertices.
+- Find an unsatisfied vertex and change the color of all its out neighbors.

 ### Digraphs with allowed 2-cycles: